Fontaineconsult/canvas-bot-v2/readme.md

 #### Download Manifest

 The bot will track which files have been successfully downloaded.
 This is done by creating a file called `download_manifest.json` in the same directory as the course specified by `--download_folder`.
 This file contains a list of all the files that have been downloaded.
 If you want to download all files again, you will need to delete the course folder.
-The worflow that inspired this project comes from student workers.
+The workflow that inspired this project comes from student workers.
 We want the students to be able to run the bot every day any only work on files that have been added since the last time they ran the bot.
 Consequently, each time the bot runs, a new folder is created with the current date.
 The bot will only download files that are not in the download manifest.
 If there are no new files to download, the bot will not create a new folder.